pedro-hdt/InsideSherpa/module2/README.md

 The API supports:

-- POST method on the root '/' to upload sanctions lists, which must have either .txt or .csv extensions
+- POST method on the root '/' to upload sanctions lists, which must have either .txt or .csv extensions.
+The file should be included as form data under the key 'list'
 - GET method to '/list/search_name' where 'list' is the list to check against and 'search_name' is the name to screen.